-Nerve blocks are injections that turn off nerve signals to the brain to alleviate pain.
+Nerve blocks are injections that temporarily block the nerve signals to the brain to alleviate pain.
 The injections help diagnose and treat nerve-related pain conditions.

 In addition to providing pain relief, Dr. Singla performs nerve blocks to identify the nerve causing your pain so she can proceed with a more permanent solution to your chronic pain condition: radiofrequency ablation.